A recent study estimates that 47% of foreclosed properties are still occupied.

 There are a few perfectly legal ways to remain in your home, even after foreclosure.

-How To Stay In My Home After Foreclosure In Phoenix AZ, Chattanooga TN/GA
+How To Stay In My Home After Foreclosure In Chattanooga TN and surrounding Georgia areas.

 Not all these options are available (depending on your situation and your lenders), and you’ll need some expert advice along the way to help you get through.